RLM: A Vision-Language Model Approach for Radar Scene Understanding: Appendix

+We collect data across all eight CARLA maps available in CARLA 0.9.10, spanning residential, urban, highway, and rural environments to ensure broad coverage of driving conditions.
+Table~\ref{tab:towns} summarises the road network statistics for each map.

+To maximise scenario diversity and cover corner cases that a radar sensor may encounter, data collection is structured around ten adversarial scenario types drawn from the CARLA Leaderboard benchmark~\cite{neat}.
+Each scenario injects a distinct traffic conflict at a trigger waypoint, ensuring the model is exposed to varied spatial configurations of actors beyond routine lane-following.
+Table~\ref{tab:scenarios_adversarial} summarises each adversarial scenario, its NHTSA pre-crash typology, a brief description of the injected event, and the maps on which it is collected.

+In addition to the adversarial scenarios above, we include four route-only configurations (Table~\ref{tab:scenarios_routes}) that collect pure lane-following data under dense ambient traffic with no injected events.
+These routes traverse multi-lane highway geometry and are named by the directional maneuver sequence encoded in their waypoint yaw progressions.

+\textbf{Weather diversity.} To ensure robustness across all-weather conditions, each data collection episode samples its weather configuration independently at runtime.
+Seven base presets covering the full precipitation spectrum are combined with six sun altitude levels (night at $-80^\circ$, twilight at $0^\circ$, dawn at $5^\circ$, sunset at $15^\circ$, morning at $35^\circ$, noon at $75^\circ$) and eight evenly-spaced sun azimuth angles ($0^\circ, 45^\circ, \ldots, 315^\circ$), yielding 336 nominal weather configurations.
+A Gaussian perturbation ($\sigma = 10^\circ$) is additionally applied to the sun altitude, making the sampling effectively continuous.
+Table~\ref{tab:weather} summarises the base presets; altitude and azimuth overrides are applied on top of each preset at episode initialisation.

-\subsection{Actor State Extraction and Filtering}
+\subsubsection{Actor State Extraction and Filtering}

 For each simulation frame, we extract the complete state of all actors present in the CARLA world.
-Actors include vehicles, pedestrians (walkers), and traffic infrastructure elements such as traffic lights and signs.
-For each actor, we record: unique identifier, 3D location coordinates, transform (pitch, yaw, roll), velocity vector, acceleration vector, traffic light association status, current and ground truth traffic light states, traffic sign type, and applicable speed limits.
-This comprehensive state representation enables precise spatial reasoning and caption generation.
+Actors include vehicles, pedestrians, and traffic infrastructure elements such as traffic lights and signs.
+For each actor, we record: unique identifier, 3D location coordinates, transform (pitch, yaw, roll), velocity vector, acceleration vector, traffic light association status, current and ground-truth traffic light states, traffic sign type, and applicable speed limits.
+This comprehensive state representation enables us to filter and classify actors based on the ego vehicle's location in real time.